7 Ways to Quantify Reputation

 • know what will push the needle to drive enhanced business success

-If reputation is defined as an emotional connection, the 7 dimensions of reputation are the rational (or cognitive) considerations that spark an emotional response that leads to action: Think.
+If reputation is defined as an emotional connection, the 7 drivers of reputation are the rational (or cognitive) considerations that spark an emotional response that leads to action: Think.
 Feel.
 Do.

-Figure 1: RepTrak® model highlighting the 7 dimensions of reputation
+Figure 1: RepTrak® model highlighting the 7 drivers of reputation

-The following represent the 7 dimensions of reputation.
+The following represent the 7 drivers of reputation.
 When measured, these quantify reputation in a way that identifies company strengths, weaknesses, and immediate opportunities.

 1. Products and Services